lululxvi/deepxde/docs/demos/function/dataset.rst

 The variables fname_train and fname_test are used to import the dataset and recall the dataset later in the code.

-The next step is to define both fname_train and fname_test and standardize it in an appropriate form
+The next step is to define both fname_train and fname_test and standardize it in an appropriate form.

 .. code-block:: python